jonnonz1/nz-statute-book/acts/public/2016/radiation-safety-act-2016.md

 **Codes of practice**

 ### 86 Codes of practice
-(1) The Director may, by notice in the Gazette, issue codes of practice for the purpose of specifying technical requirements that—
-  (a) a person who deals with a radiation source must comply with in order to comply with the fundamental requirements; and (b) are appropriate to the level of risk posed by—
+(1) The Director may issue codes of practice for the purpose of specifying technical requirements that— (a) a person who deals with a radiation source must comply with in order to comply with the fundamental requirements; and (b) are appropriate to the level of risk posed by—
     (i) the radiation source; and